Sethuvishnu/healthyu/README.md

 # 🍳 Cal AI

-**Cal AI** is an AI-powered Recipe & Meal Planner app, developed as part of the **Mobile Application Design Lab** course at **Daffodil International University**.
+**Cal AI** is an AI-powered Recipe & Meal Planner app.

 The app features a **premium black aesthetic**, inspired by the sleek design of [calai.app](https://www.calai.app/), providing a modern and professional user experience.

-This app leverages the **Gemini API** to generate creative recipes, analyze nutritional content , and deliver personalized weekly meal plans based on user preferences.
+This app leverages the **Gemini API** to generate creative recipes, analyze nutritional content, and deliver personalized weekly meal plans based on user preferences.

 ---